nervina-labs/cota-docs/docs/getting-started/quick-start.md

 1. Alice & Bob & Tom ----------------------------------> Alice CoTA cell & Bob CoTA cell & Tom CoTA cell

-          Define CoTA NFT Collectoin                      Mint CoTA NFT A1 to Bob
+          Define CoTA NFT Collection                      Mint CoTA NFT A1 to Bob
 2. Alice ---------------------------> NFT Collection A -----------------------------> Bob

                  Claim NFT A1 and then withdraw NFT A1 to Tom Action1 |----------------------------------------------> Tom
       |
       |                    Transfer NFT A1 to Tom
 3. Bob Action2 |------------------------------- --------------> Tom
       |